danielabar/echo-weather-rails/README.md

 ### Weather Controller

 The `WeatherController` handles the rendering of the weather information.
 The `index` action displays the default view, while the `search` action delegates to the `SearchWeather` Interactor to fetch and display weather details based on a user-provided address.
+The `search` action renders the results to the same index view, so the user can easily keep doing searches without having to navigate to a new page.

 ### SearchWeather Interactor